symbiotejs/symbiote.js/README.md

 // Define your custom HTML-tag:
 MyComponent.reg('my-custom-tag');
 ```
+That's it!
 Than you can use your custom tag in your templates or any static HTML file:
 ```html
 <my-custom-tag first-name="Satoshi" second-name="Nakamoto"></my-custom-tag>
 ```

-For more abilities and more advanced usage use Symbiote extensions at:

-`/core/extensions/...`

 ## Browser support
 Symbiote.js is supported and tested in all major modern desktop and mobile browsers: